N8-CIR/TORs/steering_group.md

 # N8 CIR Steering Group - Terms of Reference

 ## Background
 The N8 CIR Steering Group is the main mechanism for governing the HPC Centre of Excellence and Bede.
-Reporting to it are both a Project Director Group, comprising the Director, the Deputy Director, Technical Director, Programme Manager, Research Infrastructure Engineer Theme Lead and Research Software Engineer Theme Lead, and a Project Working Group, comprising the technical representatives from each of the partner institutions.
+Reporting to it are the Project Directors Group (PDG), comprising the Directors of the N8 CIR, and a Project Working Group, comprising technical representatives from each of the partner institutions.

 ## Terms of Reference
 The Steering Group provides oversight of the operation of the Centre of Excellence and the Bede facility, including